 The International Centre for Policing and Security has had a vibrant research community since its inception and has a number of Doctor of Philosophy (PhD) research students engaged in research on various topics involving policing and security.

-In addition, Centre staff conduct research projects for various sponsors, including police organisations, Police and Crime Commissioners (PCCs) and those involved with community safety.
+In addition, the Policing Directorate staff conduct research projects for various sponsors, including police organisations, Police and Crime Commissioners (PCCs) and those involved with community safety.

 Brian Blakemore - Evaluation of policing activities, strategies, campaigns, working practices and recruitment; the role of higher education in the development of a professional police service; policing cyber terror and extremism, and environmental economics (i.e. the monetary valuation of activities or situations when there is no market mechanism to reveal a valuation).

-Gareth Cuerden (PhD Candidate) - Reporting hate crime and removing the barriers to hate crime reporting.
+Dr Gareth Cuerden - Reporting hate crime and removing the barriers to hate crime reporting.